2024-2025 Executive Board

 Seth Hoffman was named City Manager for the City of Lone Tree on November 1, 2013.
 Hoffman has served in various roles for Lone Tree since 2005, including Deputy City Manager and Economic Development Director.
 During this time he conducted successful expansion, retention and relocation negotiations on a large number of high-profile projects, including Kaiser Permanente, Charles Schwab, Health One, and Cabela's.
 As City Manager, Hoffman is Lone Tree’s Chief Appointed Official and provides professional leadership for Lone Tree's Police, Finance, Economic Development, Administrative Services, Public Works, Arts Center and Community Development Departments, and facilitates the work of the City Council by implementing the all elements of City Council’s goals and policies.
 Prior to joining the City of Lone Tree, Hoffman also worked at the City of Grand Junction and in the private sector.

-Laura Weinberg Secretary/Treasurer: Laura Weinberg, Golden mayor
+Laura Weinberg Secretary/Treasurer: Laura Weinberg, Mayor, Golden

 Represents medium population category of 8,000 to 59,999, term expires June 2026